jmeissen/openai-sdk/README.md

    3. list type as defined by the `oai/json:def-schema-list-type`-macro making available a `<class>-oai-list`-type
 2. The `response-format`-object must have the `:strict`-option `t`, because I haven't adapted the schema creation yet to support the non-strict variant.
+See [Strict Mode documentation](https://platform.openai.com/docs/guides/function-calling#strict-mode) for more info.
 3. Having `error` in an `initform` is not supported at the moment: the classes are instantiated before `slot-values` are assigned.